fabjanvucina/workshop/README.md

-Web shop developed following a Figma design.
-It was built in React with TypeScript, Redux and Sass.
+Mock web shop developed following a Figma design.
+It was built in React with TypeScript, Redux, React Hook Form and Sass.

 ##### Test locally